FlowFuse/flowfuse/docs/device-agent/running.md

 Device Agent from connecting to npmjs.org then it can be configured to use a pre-cached set of modules.

-You can enable this mode by adding `-m` to the command line adding `moduleCache: true` to the `device.yml` file.
+You can enable this mode by adding `-m` to the command line or adding `moduleCache: true` to the `device.yml` file.
 This will cause the Device Agent to load the modules from the `module_cache` directory in the Device Agents [Working Directory](./install.md#working-directory) (or whatever is set with the `-d` option) (e.g. `/opt/flowfuse-device/module_cache`.).